hotosm/docs/docs/dev-guide/repo-management/licensing.md

 following the collaborative development processes common for open source software projects.

-All of the software at HOT uses permissive licenses, mostly the GPLv3 or AGPLv3, with some older code using the BSD license.
+All of the software at HOT uses open source licenses, mostly the copyleft GPLv3 or AGPLv3, with some older code using the more permissive BSD license.

 ## The GPLv3 and AGPLv3